Foundations for Life

 We have learned so much through these pilots, and we have so much more to learn on macro and micro levels.
 What are the systemic barriers that keep half of India’s children out of school?
 Why do only a little over one third of these reach Grade 8?
 How can we help address the issue that 53% of India’s girls are illiterate?
 What online learning pathways can we create to build the conceptual and cognitive skills needed to step into a whole new world of possibilities?

-Our next step in India is to set up a “Basis Skills Development & Learning Hub” in the Children’s Creativity Centre that is being built by GCI in the L.R.
+Our next step in India is to set up a “Basis Learning Centre” in the Children’s Creativity Centre that is being built by GCI in the L.R.
 Nagar slum in Bangalore.
 This Hub will be comprised of five computer workstations with Basis-approved online curriculum installed.
 With the help of GCI, we will identify our first participants, establish a way to connect with them virtually, and monitor progress remotely.
 We will train local learning facilitators to support them, and in due course we will create workshops for more intensive training in specific programs, some of which could result in industry-recognized certifications.

 As we learn more about our participants - their dreams, their interests, and their abilities - we will be able to design pathways that keep them at the centre of their learning and help them chart their own course.

 With the support of mentors, these teens - if they are engaged in a deep way and are taking initiative - can become young adults who are able to seize opportunities that were not previously accessible.
 They might pursue university for further education, a trade, or a job.
 The ongoing support that Basis can provide as these relationships are developed will be very meaningful, especially in circumstances that are potentially quite stressful, even traumatic at times.

 One of the biggest and best outcomes could be that all learners - girls as well as boys - come to the realization that they are lifelong learners, and we at Basis will have equipped every participant with the problem-solving skills and the optimism they need to take on challenges and pursue their dreams.